andrerpena/react-mde/readme.md

 # react-mde

 A simple yet powerful and extensible Markdown Editor editor for React, inspired by GitHub.
+This is the editor used by http://aboutdevs.com.

 ![image](https://github.com/andrerpena/react-mde/blob/master/assets/react-mde.png)